Nicotinamide mononucleotide

 Nicotinamide mononucleotide ("NMN" and "β-NMN") is a nucleotide derived from ribose, nicotinamide, nicotinamide riboside and niacin.
 In humans, several enzymes use NMN to generate nicotinamide adenine dinucleotide (NADH).
-In mice, it has been proposed that NMN is absorbed via the small intestine within 10 minutes of oral uptake and converted to nicotinamide adenine dinucleotide (NAD+) through the Slc12a8 transporter.
+In mice, it has been proposed that NMN is absorbed via the small intestine within 10 minutes of oral uptake and converted to nicotinamide adenine dinucleotide (NAD+ form) through the Slc12a8 transporter.
 However, this observation has been challenged, and the matter remains unsettled.

 Because NADH is a cofactor for processes inside mitochondria, for sirtuins and PARP, NMN has been studied in animal models as a potential neuroprotective and anti-aging agent.
 The alleged anti-aging effect at the cellular level by inhibiting mitochondrial decay in presence of increased levels of NAD+ makes it popular among anti-aging products.
 Dietary supplement companies have aggressively marketed NMN products, claiming those benefits.
 However, no human studies to date have properly proven its anti-aging effects with proposed health benefits only suggested through research done in vitro or through animal models.
 Single-dose administration of up to 500 mg was shown safe in men in a study at Keio University.
 One 2021 clinical trial found that NMN improved muscular insulin sensitivity in prediabetic women, while another found that it improved aerobic capacity in amateur runners.
 A 2023 clinical trial showed that NMN improves performance on a six-minute walking test and a subjective general health assessment.

 NMN is vulnerable to extracellular degradation by CD38 enzyme, which can be inhibited by compounds such as CD38-IN-78c.

 Dietary sources

-NMN is found in fruits and vegetables such as edamame, broccoli, cabbage, cucumber and avocado at a concentration of about 1 mg per 100g, making these natural sources impractical to acquire the quantities needed to accomplish the dosing currently being investigated for NMN as a pharmaceutical.
+NMN is found in fruits and vegetables such as edamame, broccoli, cabbage, cucumber and avocado at a concentration of about 1 mg per 100g, making these natural sources impractical to acquire the quantities needed to accomplish the dosing.

-Production
+Synthesis in the body

+NMN can be produced in the body directly from nicotinamide with the help of the enzyme nicotinamide phosphoribosyltransferase, or alternatively from nicotinamide riboside (a derivative of nicotinamide) through the application of a nicotinamide riboside kinase.
+In humans, there are two known forms of this enzyme: nicotinamide riboside kinase 1 (found across many tissues) and nicotinamide riboside kinase 2 (found mostly in muscles).

+Commercial production

-Production of nicotinamide mononucleotide has been redacted since the latter half of 2022 by the FDA because it is under investigation as a pharmaceutical drug.
+Production of nicotinamide mononucleotide in the United States as a dietary supplement was prohibited in 2022 by the FDA because it is under investigation as a pharmaceutical drug.
+The FDA has now rescinded this determination for the β-NMN form.